AI Policy & Regulation

 What Happened

-A new study of nearly 3,400 New South Wales teachers and more than 750 school leaders has found that 80 per cent of lower secondary teachers and 73 per cent of senior secondary teachers whose students use generative AI say those students are using it to complete assessment tasks.
-The AI use in schools report by consulting group Learning First, drawn from a 2025 survey across government, Catholic and independent schools, was released on Sunday night and warned that the trend poses a "real and urgent" threat to Australia's education systems, ACS Information Age reported.
+A new study of nearly 3,400 New South Wales teachers and more than 750 school leaders has found that 80 per cent of lower secondary teachers and 73 per cent of senior secondary teachers whose students use generative AI say those students are using it to complete assessment tasks, Information Age reported.
+The AI use in schools report by consulting group Learning First, drawn from a 2025 survey across government, Catholic and independent schools, was released on Sunday night and warned that the trend poses a "real and urgent" threat to Australia's education systems.

 Why It Matters

-For Australian businesses that hire graduates and entry-level workers, the report is a leading indicator of which skills are being eroded before they walk through the door.
-The study's authors describe a generation of students who "offload close to 100 per cent of their own cognitive effort" to AI tools to complete schoolwork.
-The implication for any employer is that the critical-thinking habits a business relies on, the ones built by going through a problem rather than shortcutting to the answer, are being formed less reliably in the cohorts now entering the workforce.
+For Australian businesses that hire graduates and entry-level workers, the report is a leading indicator of which skills are being eroded before they walk in the door.
+The authors describe students who "offload close to 100 per cent of their own cognitive effort" to AI tools to complete schoolwork.
+The implication for employers: the critical-thinking habits built by going through a problem rather than shortcutting to the answer are forming less reliably in cohorts now entering the workforce.

 Key Details